PBSA/Technical-Documents/technology/sidechain-operator-nodes-sons/running-a-son-node/manual-install.md

 [regtest]
 ```

-Save and quit the VIM editor.
+Save and quit the Vim editor.

 > **Note:** The settings in the config file above are set to reduce the requirements of the server.
 Block pruning and setting the node to Blocks Only save network and storage resources.
 For more information, see <https://bitcoin.org/en/full-node#reduce-storage>.